 Why my wife has stabbing pain when pooping during a period?

 Period pain is a common symptom that many women experience, and it can range from mild to severe.
-There are many causes of it, however, when women experience sharp pain when peeing or pooping during a period, or even back pain during a period, one chronic condition called endometriosis comes to mind.
+There are many causes of it, however, when women experience sharp pain when peeing or pooping during a period, or back pain during the menstrual cycle, one chronic condition called endometriosis comes to mind.

-Many women (including my wife) experience period pain, overall pain in the pelvic region, and painful sex because of endometriosis.
+Many women (including my wife), experience dysfunction in pelvic floor muscles, overall pain in the pelvic region, and painful sex because of endometriosis.
 Endometriosis is a chronic condition in which tissue that is similar to one that normally lines the inside of the uterus grows outside of the uterus.

 Endometriosis may cause many severe symptoms such as period cramps, cramping with ovulation, and pain during intercourse.

-Women’s health encompasses a vast range of topics, including period pain and endometriosis.
+Women’s health encompasses a vast range of topics, including painful periods with endometriosis.
 It is important to remember that period pain can affect women in different ways, so it is important to pay attention to the signs and symptoms that you or your wife may experience.

 Although for many women isn’t, if left untreated, endometriosis can be a life-threatening condition.
 If someone has stabbing pain when pooping during a period it could also mean cancer, so be aware of that.

 When many women see a doctor, if he is male, you may find that your wife’s symptoms such as stabbing pains in the pelvic area along with other severe symptoms such as heavy bleeding, or even cysts on the ovaries may be ignored.